-- If the course is retaken at the University, the lower grade and credit hours previously received are not calculated and the higher grade and credit hours are used in recalculating the University's GPA.
-All courses taken at Point University apply in the calculation of the HOPE GPA. - If the student takes the course at another institution, receives a higher grade, and transfers that course to Point University subject to the normal transfer of credit practices the lower grade and credit hours previously received at the University are not calculated in the University GPA.
+- If the course is retaken at Point, the lower grade and credit hours previously received are not calculated and the higher grade and credit hours are used in recalculating the Point GPA. - If the student takes the course at another institution, receives a higher grade, and transfers that course to Point subject to the normal transfer of credit practices, the lower grade and credit hours previously received at Point are not calculated in the Point GPA.
 The transfer credits and grades are not used in calculating the Point University GPA.